 Revelation 11:1-14

 3 I will give authority to my two servants who speak my message clearly.
 They will tell people my messages for 1,260 days.
-They will wear rough clothes made from goats' hair.’
+They will wear sackcloth.’

-11:4God showed his prophet Zechariah two olive trees and a gold lampstand.
+11:4God showed his prophet Zechariah a vision of two olive trees and a gold lampstand.
 See Zechariah 4.

 7 When these two servants of God have finished speaking God's messages, a wild animal will attack them.
 This is the animal that lives in the deep hole.
 It will come up out of the hole.
 It will be stronger than the two servants and it will kill them.
 8 Their dead bodies will lie in the street of the great city where people killed their Lord on a cross.
 This city should be called Sodom or Egypt, because it is as bad as those places.